iagerogiannis/movies-db-animation-react-app/README.md

 Run `npm i` to install dependencies.
 The application was created with node.js v14.18.1.

-Run `npm run dev` to start the localserver.
+Run `npm run dev` to start the local server.